 Applications qualifying for custom category incentives or projects that include a combination of prescriptive and custom incentive category measures must be submitted prior to installing the proposed energy conservation measures.
+In custom category cases where the scope consists of heat pumps being installed across multiple buildings owned by the same entity, a single custom application shall be submitted.
 In the case of Category 4 Custom Space Heating Applications GSHP systems, incentive applications will not be accepted if construction of the loop field for such project has begun before the Designated Utilities send the Participating Contractor and/or customer an approval notice.